-Nirhetuka kripa (Freegrace) is a most important principle in Srivaishnavam.
-It’s the Lord’s/Acharya’s nirhetuka kripa alone that results in the acceptance of a living entity that has taken refuge, not any effort on the part of the living entity to earn/buy/barter Lord’s acceptance of the living entity.
+Nirhetuka kripa (Freegrace) is a most important principle in Srivaishnavam (the highest Vedic wisdom in practice).
+It’s the Lord’s/Acharya’s nirhetuka kripa alone that results in the spiritual progression of a jīva (living entity) culminating in the acceptance of the living entity that has taken refuge, by the Acharya/Lord, not any effort on the part of the living entity to earn/buy/barter Lord’s grace.

 This however doesn’t mean no propagation is necessary.
-The key is realizing that all action, including that of propagation, jivas taking refuge (saranagati/loving-surrender), and acceptance of the jiva by the Lord are all a result of Lord’s nirhetuka kripa only.
+The key is realizing that all action, including that of propagation (Satvikais sambashanam), jivas taking refuge (Prapatti/saranagati/loving-surrender), and acceptance of the jiva by the Lord are all a result of Lord’s nirhetuka kripa only.

 From The Divine Wisdom of the Dravida Saints [pdf page 84]:

 God-the Guru in the heartIn the lecture-assembly of Embār, the subject of who is the first Spiritual Preceptor for the soul came to be discussed.“The Guru imparts to us the Scriptures,” some said.
 Others opined: “The first is that godly man who helps to take us to the spiritual Preceptor for acceptance”.“Not so,” said Embār, “the First Preceptor is that Universal Lord who is seated in our hearts, and who unseen, gives us the impulse not to resist, but to yield to the proposals for good services offered by the visible Preceptors or Helpers.”[Bhag: Vish :Bk.
 II. p.
 720-1.
 “Ottār” II-3-2]